gaplopes/greedy-hps-moco/README.md

-# moco-hps
+# greedy-hps-moco

-A Greedy Hypervolume Polychotomic Scheme for Multiobjective Combinatorial Optimization for the Multiobjective Knapsack Problem.
+A Greedy Hypervolume Polychotomic Scheme for Multiobjective Combinatorial Optimization (Greedy-HPS-MOCO).

 ## Introduction

-MOCO-HPS is an approach to solve Multiobjective Combinatorial Optimization (MOCO) problems.
+Greedy-HPS-MOCO is an approach to solve Multiobjective Combinatorial Optimization (MOCO) problems.
 It introduces a generic greedy method to compute representations of the nondominated set that approximately maximizes the dominated hypervolume.

-In particular, MOCO-HPS is designed to solve the Multiobjective Knapsack Problem (MOKP), maximizing the hypervolume dominated by a subset of nondominated solutions of size J with respect to K reference points.
+In particular, the Greedy-HPS-MOCO is designed to solve the Multiobjective Knapsack Problem (MOKP), maximizing the hypervolume dominated by a subset of nondominated solutions of size J with respect to K reference points.

 ## Key Features